zifengtian1990/milab.github.io/content/home/about.md

 # This should be the username of a profile in your `content/authors/` folder.
 # See https://sourcethemes.com/academic/docs/get-started/#introduce-yourself
 author = "Qiushi Ren"
+# NOTE: THIS WEBSITE SHOULD BE DESIGNED AS CHINESE STYLE LAB WEBSITE, SO I SHOULD NOT LIST PROF. REN'S PROFILE AT THE BEGINNING.
 +++